blcxtranslations/blcx/_translated/chapter-0046.md

 ---

 Compared to the other's anxious look, Lin Xuan looked, at least on the surface, to have planned for this well in advance.
 On one hand, he used the power of seals to deal with the other's techniques, and on the other, he would occasionally cast a technique like the hail technique as a sneak attack.
-Although it could not hurt Yan Tian Heng, it still caused him to seethe in anger.
+Although it could not hurt Yan TianHeng, it still caused him to seethe in anger.

 Especially Lin Xuan's expression.
 It was full of disdain.
-He would even occasionally ridicule him, causing Yan Tian Heng's expression to get more and more gloomy.
+He would even occasionally ridicule him, causing Yan TianHeng's expression to get more and more gloomy.

 It was not surprising.
 He was the patriarch of a family and a seventh layer expert.
 Yet he could not do anything to this fourth layer brat.
 It really caused him to be frustrated.